rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 product that does not change over it lifetime.
 Changes happen, changes are part of software world.

 #### Object oriented programming and dependency
-In object oriented programming the above concept of component is usually identify with a *type*.
-Basically, in object oriented programming we are interested in dependency among types, which means concrete types, a.k.a. classes, and abstract types, a.k.a. abstract classes and interfaces.
+In object oriented programming the above concept of component is usually identified by a *type*.
+Basically, in object oriented programming we are interested in dependencies among types, that are concrete types, a.k.a. classes, or abstract types, a.k.a. abstract classes and interfaces.

 The different kinds of dependency between types are well summarized in the following figure.

 ![Different kinds of dependency between types in Object Oriented Programming](http://rcardin.github.io/assets/2017-04-10/types_dependencies.png)

-The figure maps all types of possible dependencies into four kind of type of relation between types.
+The figure maps all possible types dependencies into four equivalence sets.
 The notation used is UML.
 Let's have a brief look at everyone.

 **Dependency**<br/>